-Understand the contraction of th
+Understand the control of the contro

 Reviewable Fouls

 The following plays are reviewable and the replay official may create a foul when there is no call by the on-field officials:

 a.
 Player making a forward pass or forward handoff when beyond the neutral zone or after a change of possession.